khanhduzz/fpt_mvc_assign/README.md

 This project is an Employee Management System built using Spring MVC, Thymeleaf, Spring Security, and Maven.
 It manages employee information and their associated accounts.

 ## Key Features
-- Employee management (CRUD operations)
+- Employee management (CRUD operations, Pagination and Filter)
 - Account management (Linked to employee)
 - User authentication and authorization using Spring Security
 - User-friendly interface built with Thymeleaf